Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Model and Preliminary Analysis

-The following characterization, first formally stated in \cite{sonyen22}, is the starting point of our formal analysis.
+The following characterization directly follows from a more general characterization result in \cite{sonmez/yenmez:22}, and it is the starting point of our formal analysis.

-\begin{proposition} Fix a profile of category memberships $\rho=(\rho_i)_{i\in \cali} \in \mem$ such that VR-protected categories are non-overlapping.
-Then a choice rule $C(\rho;.)$ satisfies non-wastefulness, no justified envy, and compliance with VR protections if and only if $C(\rho;.) = C_{OA}(\rho;.)$. \end{proposition}
+\begin{proposition} Fix a profile $\rho \in \memone$ of non-overlapping category memberships.
+Then, a choice rule $C(\rho;.)$ satisfies non-wastefulness, no justified envy, and compliance with VR protections if and only if $C(\rho;.) = C_{OA}(\rho;.)$. \end{proposition}

-Therefore, for as long as VR protections are non-overlapping, the O$\&$A choice rule is the only choice rule that satisfies the mandates of \textit{Indra Sawhney (1992)}.
-Due to the Dissenting opinion in \textit{Janhit Abhiyan (2022)}, however, the more general version of the problem with overlapping VR protections is also important to explore.
-Therefore, we next turn our attention to other sequential choice rules.
+Therefore, for as long as VR-protected categories are non-overlapping, the O\&A choice rule is the only choice rule that satisfies the mandates of \textit{Indra Sawhney (1992)}.
+Due to the Dissenting Opinion in \textit{Janhit Abhiyan (2022)}, however, the more general version of the problem with overlapping VR protections is also important to explore.
+Therefore, we next turn our attention to the other choice rules.

-The following lemmata show that each sequential choice rule satisfies the first two axioms mandated by \textit{Indra Sawhney (1992)}, and for as long as it processes the open-category before other categories, it also satisfies the third axiom.
+The following lemmata show that each sequential choice rule satisfies the first two axioms mandated by \textit{Indra Sawhney (1992)}, and for as long as it processes the open category before other categories, it also satisfies the third axiom.

-\begin{lemma} For any $\rho \in \mem$ and $\rhd\in\Delta$, the sequential choice rule $C_{S}(\rhd,\rho;.)$ satisfies non-wastefulness and no justified envy. \end{lemma}
+\begin{lemma} For any $\rho \in \mem$ and $\rhd\in\Delta$, the sequential choice rule $C_{\rhd}(\rho;.)$ satisfies non-wastefulness and no justified envy. \end{lemma}

-\begin{lemma} For any $\rho \in \mem$ and $\rhd\in\Delta^o$, the sequential choice rule $C_{S}(\rhd,\rho;.)$ satisfies compliance with VR protections. \end{lemma}
+\begin{lemma} For any $\rho \in \mem$ and $\rhd\in\Delta^o$, the sequential choice rule $C_{\rhd}(\rho;.)$ satisfies compliance with VR protections. \end{lemma}

-The next lemma further shows that, any choice rule that satisfies the Supreme Court's mandates has to award the open-category positions to the same individuals who would receive them under O$\&$A. Thus, any deviation from the outcome of the O$\&$A choice rule is due to the allocation of VR-protected positions only.
+The next lemma further shows that, any choice rule that satisfies the Supreme Court's mandates has to award the open-category positions to the same individuals who would receive them under O\&A. Thus, any deviation from the outcome of the O\&A choice rule is due to the allocation of VR-protected positions only.